North Korea says it conducted successful test of multiple rocket launchers

 The weapons test was the first since one day of talks between the United States and North Korea in Sweden ended without an agreement on Oct.
 5. It came as North Korea repeatedly emphasises an end-of-the-year deadline that Kim set for denuclearisation talks with Washington.

+The situation on the Korean Peninsula is at a critical stage, Chinese Foreign Ministry spokesman Geng Shuang told reporters at a daily news briefing on Friday.
+All sides should work towards a peaceful resolution of the issue, he said.

-KCNA said last month that, although Kim and U.S. President Donald Trump have a “special” relationship, policy makers in Washington were “hostile to the DPRK for no reason”.
+KCNA said last month that while Kim and U.S. President Donald Trump have a “special” relationship, policymakers in Washington were “hostile to the DPRK for no reason”.
 North Korea’s official name is the Democratic People’s Republic of Korea.

-Reporting by Joyce Lee; Additional reporting by Hyonhee Shin in Seoul, Kaori Kaneko in Tokyo and David Brunnstrom in Washington; Editing by Chris Reese, Peter Cooney and Paul Tait
+Reporting by Joyce Lee; Additional reporting by Hyonhee Shin in Seoul, Kaori Kaneko in Tokyo, David Brunnstrom in Washington and Gabriel Crossley in Beijing; Editing by Chris Reese, Peter Cooney and Paul Tait/Mark Heinrich